Google recently made some changes to its Play Store algorithm, to improve the discovery of quality apps.

 The very first metric that you need to be measuring, is seeing how engaged your players are, right from the point of acquisition.
 Monitoring and measuring their activity on a daily, weekly and monthly, will keep you up-to-date on how a player intends to interact with your game, and how often.

 You could make this metric more actionable, by measuring how your players interact with a specific feature or an app screen in your game.
-The data will help you optimize your user engagement strategies to maximise app sessions and their lengths.
+The data will help you optimize your user engagement strategies to maximize app sessions and their lengths.

 2. App stickiness (DAU and MAU)